RonakR68/POSIX-Shell/README.md

 8. Pipe: Supports single pipe commands.
 Use '|' as linking character between two commands.
 No redirection operators supported.
 9. Auto-Suggest and Completion: Uses a Trie data structure to provide auto-suggestions for commands as the user types.
 When a user presses the Tab key, the shell suggests possible completions based on the input.
 10. Simple signals such as CTRL-C (interrupt any currently running foreground process), CTRL-D (logout of shell) and CTRL-Z (pushes any currently running foreground process into the background, and change its state from running to stopped).
 11. History: 'history' command by default displays last 10 used commands. 'history num' commands displays only last num commands upto limit of 20.
-History is tracked for all sessions in a file.
+The up and down arrow keys allow users to navigate through their command history.

 ## Files Overview:
 - cd.cpp: contains code which implements cd functionality using chdir system call